No products in the cart.

 Myrcene – 4%

 Myrcene, along with Linalool, Beta Caryophyllene, and Terpinolene, is what we call an “essential isolate” because it’s one of the most commonly-used and effective terpenes.
 Myrcene in particular is the most prevalent terpene that’s naturally encountered in cannabis.
-It’s popular for its pain-relieving properties, anti-inflammatory benefits, and of course, its calm and uplifting effects.
-It’s no wonder why Durban Poison makes people feel so good—look at all these pain-reducing terpenes!
+It’s popular for its discomfort-relieving properties and of course, its easing and uplifting effects.
+It’s no wonder why Durban Poison makes people feel so good—look at all these happiness-inducing terpenes!

 Limonene – 3%

 While Limonene only makes up 3% of the recipe, don’t make the mistake of thinking it’s not important.
 First off, its fresh and sweet flavor/scent contribute to the overall flavor of Durban Poison.
-Secondly, Limonene has been noted to be an effective antidepressant.
-Maybe this is why people feel so energetic and motivated after some Durban Poison; it’s a lot easier to want to get up and seize your day when the heavy, oppressive fog of depression is lifted.
+Secondly, Limonene has been noted to be an effective spirit lifter.
+Maybe this is why people feel so energetic and motivated after some Durban Poison; it’s a lot easier to want to get up and seize your day when the heavy, oppressive fog of a hard day is lifted.

 Alpha/Beta Pinene – 3%